GSK2831781: History

 GSK2831781 originated from a chimeric monoclonal antibody to LAG-3 developed in 2008 by the French biotechnology company Immutep.
 That company had been built around drugs targeting LAG-3 and was associated with Frédéric Triebel, an immunologist generally regarded as a leading authority on LAG-3.
 In discovering the Immutep antibody, Triebel worked with two researchers from the University of Nantes, where there was an INSERM unit focused on transplantation immunology called ITUN (Institut de Transplantation Urologie Nephrologie).
 Triebel et al. codenamed their initial murine antibody A9H12, which became IMP731 after it had been chimerized with a human IgG1 Fc region in order to have antibody-dependent cellular cytotoxicity (ADCC) as well as complement-dependent cytotoxicity (CDC) properties.

 GSK licensed the rights to develop anti-LAG-3 antibodies for autoimmune disease from Immutep in December 2010 in a total deal package worth £64 million.
 GSK subsequently developed GSK2831781, its own depleting anti-LAG-3 antibody based on IMP731, around 2013 or 2014.
 GSK's antibody was humanized and was afucosylated for higher ADCC.

-Prima BioMed, the biotech company which acquired Immutep in 2014, announced a 'single digit' million dollar milestone related to GSK2831781's commencement of the Phase I in January 2015.
+Prima BioMed, the biotech company which acquired Immutep in 2014, announced a 'single digit' million dollar milestone related to GSK2831781's commencement of Phase I in January 2015.